devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

  - This process is very simple for dual boot and can ask doubts and issues here.

  1. Take a Usb or sd-card, connect to pc & Launch `Disk Utility` -> Select `View` > `Show all devices` at the top left.
- 2. Select your flash drive (root usb device)and format it as `MS-DOS (FAT)` or `FAT-32`.
+ 2. Select your flash device (root of your usb device)and format it as `MS-DOS (FAT)` or `FAT-32`.
 Change `guid patition table` -> `Master Boot Record Partiton`.
 Hit start(by doing this the sdcard formats so you will lose the all the data in sdcard).
- 3. Copy the EFI that you are using right now to the `USB` or store it to another device.
+ 3. Copy the EFI that you are using right now to the `USB` device.
+ 4. Now download the [Microsoft.zip](https://github.com/devboloji/Infinix-Hackintosh-Opencore-Guide/blob/main/Microsoft.zip) file from my Github and paste the `Microsoft<folder>` inside of `EFI` folder of the USB or sdcard(where you see the `boot`,`OC` folders inside of EFI<folder> in your USb).
- 4. Next, to partition your drive, -> Launch `Disk Utility` -> Select `View` > `Show all devices` at the top left -> Choose your `MacOS-drive` as root -> Click `Partition` -> click `add partition` if you see a popup -> `Name` your partition. -> Change the `Format` type to `ExFat` or `Ms-dos` -> Adjust your `Partition size` as you like. click `Apply`.
+ 5. Next, to partition your drive, -> Launch `Disk Utility` -> Select `View` > `Show all devices` at the top left -> Choose your `MacOS-drive` as root -> Click `Partition` -> click `add partition` if you see a popup -> `Name` your partition. -> Change the `Format` type to `ExFat` or `Ms-dos` -> Adjust your `Partition size` as you like. click `Apply`.
 This process takes atleast 15 min.
- 5. Take an Another USB, Now Make bootable of required version of windows by rufus or any other.
+ 6. Take an Another USB, Now Make bootable of required version of windows by rufus or any other.
- 6. Boot to USB from bios.
+ 7. Boot to USB from bios.
 Run the windows Installer as Asusual.
 But remember to install in your windows Partition in `where to install` in windows disk.
- 7. When you boot into windows, install all Updates and you can also restart when updates required reboot.(Forget about macOS for now).
-After installing all updates, Plug in the `EFI usb` and reboot to usb from bios to boot into MacOS.
+ 8. When you boot into windows, install all Updates and you can also restart when updates required reboot.(Forget about macOS for now).
+After installing all updates, Plug in the `EFI usb` or sdcard(that you previously copied the EFI and Microsoft folders) and reboot to usb from bios to boot into MacOS.
- 8. When you boot into MacOS, <ins>Mount the EFI folder</ins>, and delete `Boot`and `OC` folders and paste the "boot" & "OC" folders from USB to MacOS  EFI.
-Now go to `Microsoft` -> `Boot` -> change `bootmgfw.efi` to `bootmgfw.efi-ORIG` (replace ".efi" extension to ".efi-ORIG").
+ 9. When you boot into MacOS, <ins>Mount the EFI folder</ins>, and Replace default EFI(the drive efi) with your usb or sdcard EFI.
 Unmount the EFI and reboot.
- 9. Reboot to macOS.(you can only see "MacOS" in boot-menu).
-Now go to `Microsoft` -> `Boot` -> change `bootmgfw.efi-ORIG` to  `bootmgfw.efi` (replace ".efi-ORIG" extension to ".efi" again).
-Unmount the EFI and reboot.
+ 10. Try checking the boot menus by Rebooting to macOS & Windows.(you can see "MacOS" & "Windows" in boot-menu)..
- 10. Now you can see Windows & MacOS on boot-menu.
+ 11. Now you can Easily get Windows & MacOS on boot-menu.
 Enjoy.

+Thanks to [NitinGaury](https://github.com/nitingaury) for sharing the Dual-boot win&macos in EFI.

  .
 Have a great day.